SPOT : a unique evaluation tool

 - simulate diverse design options (ingredients, packaging, sourcing, etc.) in order to assess their impact on the environment and society, and ultimately identify potential avenues for improvement;

 - quantify the impact reduction across every aspect of the product and follow progress on four areas of improvement: packaging, the footprint of the formula, the proportion of renewable ingredients sourced sustainably or derived from green chemistry, and the social benefit of the product.

 100% of the products created or renovated in 2019, representing more than 2,180 products were assessed using SPOT.

 In April 2018, SPOT was honored by the 2018 World Changing Ideas Awards.
 This annual award program organized by the US magazine Fast Company focuses on social good and fosters initiatives that could contribute to more sustainable lifestyles.

 The next stage: informing consumers

 L’Oréal’s teams are now working to make SPOT product assessments accessible, through a social and environmental display system that is relevant for consumers and in line with European recommendations on the subject.
-All of the Group’s brands will adopt this social and environmental display mechanism.
+Some of the Group’s brands will start adopting this display mechanism from 2020.

 A robust methodology, co-created with experts